 #2 Conversion Funnel Analysis for SaaS Product

-- Acquisition – refers to the signs up for a free or demo version of a SaaS product,
+- Acquisition: Users sign up for a free or demo version of your SaaS product.

-- Retention – refers to the extension of the previous stage and entails ensuring that users not only make an initial purchase but also continue using and paying for your product over an extended period,
+- Retention: Ensuring that users not only make an initial purchase but also continue using and paying for your product over time.

 As the SaaS conversion funnel is way more complex than a basic sales funnel, analysis can be challenging.
 The important step, in this case, is to create an appropriate metric set for each stage of the funnel to measure success within every part of the user journey.